 There are many resources available to us to help Save the Madison Theater.
 And saving the Madison Theater as a building isn’t enough.
 We would like the theater to be a going concern for generations to come.
 The theater’s 100th anniversary is just around the corner.

 The theater could be run as a non-profit supporting local arts while still showing movies.
 A community performing arts hub and a great place to see movies with the kids – right in the heart of downtown.
-Check out our “Non-Profit Theater Survey,” which shows how many small towns have saved and supported their local theaters.
+Check out our updated for 2019 “Non-Profit Theater Survey,” which shows how many small towns have saved and supported their local theaters.